ThirdSpaceLearning/cypress-workshop/docs/4_common_issues.md

 ## Cypress common issues

----
+- Code changes

-- When code changes
+- `data-cy` changes
-- When `data-cy` changes
+- Requests not intercepted correctly
-- When the request is not intercepted correctly
+- Not waiting for responses before testings the code